Hyppo-X: A Scalable Exploratory Framework for Analyzing Complex Phenomics Data

 To better illustrate this advantage, we overlaid the interesting path sequences identified by our paths (discussed above) on to the scatter plot.
-These path sequences are shown as arcs in Fig.~\ref{fig:fig_2D_path}.
-As can be seen, our interesting paths show three major ``features'' within this scatter plot: \begin{compactenum}[i)] \item the initial sequence where both NE and KS varieties behave similarly in their initial developmental stages, before branching out (around $20$ DAP); \item the period of active growth for [KS,B] between roughly $35$ and $65$ DAP; and \item the period of active growth for [NE,B] appearing much later, between roughly $60$ and $85$ DAP. \end{compactenum} More interestingly, the beginning of our interesting paths for [NE,B] is also for the first time the humidity value experienced a spike for that location---increasing from values under $30$ to around $60s$---effectively implying (or at least indicating) a probable cause for increased growth activity.
-After that trigger, minor fluctuations in humidity seemed to have little effect in the growth rate, which continued to increase through DAP $85$.
-This study sets up a testable link between a genotype (B) and environmental variable (in this case, humidity) toward a performance trait (growth rate).
-Furthermore, the study raises a plausible working hypothesis that can be tested: ``\emph{If genotype [NE,B] is also exposed to a higher level humidity earlier on, during its developmental stage, then it is also likely to show an active growth rate earlier?}''
+These path sequences are shown as arcs in \figurename~\ref{fig:fig_2D_path}.
+As can be seen, our interesting paths show four major ``features'' within this scatter plot: \begin{compactenum}[i)] \item the initial sequence where both NE and KS varieties behave similarly in their initial developmental stages, before branching out (around $22$ DAP); \item the period of active growth for [KS,B] between roughly $35$ and $61$ days after planting; \item the period of active growth for [NE,B] appearing much later, between roughly $56$ and $80$ days after planting; and \item the observation of the path that separates at around $22$ days after planting merging back after $92$ days after planting. \end{compactenum}